-An eye-opening examination of Latin America's role as proving ground for U.S. imperial strategies and tactics
+A groundbreaking examination of Latin America's pivotal role in shaping U.S. imperial ambitions and tactics.

-With much of Latin America now in open rebellion against U.S. domination, Grandin concludes with a vital question: If Washington has failed to bring prosperity and democracy to Latin America—its own backyard "workshop"—what are the chances it will do so for the world?
+As much of Latin America now rebels against U.S. domination, Grandin poses a vital question: If Washington has failed to bring prosperity and democracy to its own backyard "workshop," what chance does it have of doing so for the world?

 - Available now